IBM/ibm-process-mining-BAW-accelerator/README.md

 See a screen shot of the BAW inspector at the bottom of this document

 ## Extracting the BAW business data
-If the process has declared tracked data, these data are automatically added to each event.
+- Include exposed variables: If the process has declared exposed variables, these data can be automatically added to each event.
 The field name of each tracked data in the resulting CSV file starts with 'trkd'.
-Ex: trkd.requisition.requester
+Ex: trkd.requisition.requester.

 You can add any process or task data into the CSV.
 In the Web UI, list each data path separated with a comma (,).
 For example: